 Humans can produce 10 of the 20 amino acids.
 The others must be supplied

 in the food.
-Failure to obtain enough of even 1 of the 10 essential amino acids,
+Failure to obtain enough of even 1 of the 10,

-and so forth— to obtain the one amino acid that is needed.
+and so forth — in order to obtain the one that is needed.
 Unlike fat and

-starch, the human body does not store excess amino acids for later use—the amino
+starch, the human body does not store excess amino acids for later use—they must be

-acids must be in the food every day.
-The essential amino acids include: Arginine,
+present in the food every day.
+The essential ones include: Arginine,

 Histidine,